 Thrombocytopenia occurs when a dog has a low number of platelets in its blood.
-Platelets are important for clotting, so if your dog does not have enough of them in their body it is at risk of sudden bleeding or bruising.
-In dogs, it is usually seen as a symptom of an underlying disease and is rarely seen in cats.
+Platelets are important for blood clotting, so if your dog does not have enough of them, it is at risk of sudden bleeding or bruising.
+It is a fairly common disease in dogs, occurring in as much as 5 percent of dogs admitted to veterinary hospitals.

 Symptoms of Thrombocytopenia in Dogs

-Nose bleeds may also suddenly occur and blood can even be seen in the stool and urine of a dog with thrombocytopenia.
-Black stool is an indication that the blood has been digested, but red blood in the stool may also be seen.
+Nose bleeds may also suddenly occur, and sometimes blood can be seen in the stool and urine of a dog with thrombocytopenia.
+Black stool is an indication that the blood has been digested and is from higher up in the digestive system, but red blood in the stool may also be seen.

 Finally, large bruises called ecchymoses along with small bruising called petechiae can occur on the gums and skin of a dog with thrombocytopenia.
-All of these symptoms are due to having low platelets.
+Although fur can cover bruises on much of a dog's body, you might notice bruises on the dog's belly or inner thighs where fur tends to be thinner.
+All of these symptoms are caused by having decreased clotting of blood due to insufficient platelets.

 Thrombocytopenia can be caused by a number of diseases or issues in a dog:

-- Enlarged spleen: Splenomegaly can result in thrombocytopenia since the spleen stores a large number of platelets in it.
+- Enlarged spleen: Splenomegaly can result in thrombocytopenia since the spleen stores a large number of platelets.

 - Rodenticide poisoning: If a dog accidentally eats some rodent poison that is designed to cause internal bleeding, thrombocytopenia may be seen alongside hemorrhage.